fredfigueiredo/osx-bootstrap/README.md

 Check how to create a
   [Yosemite VM with Virtual Box](http://sqar.blogspot.de/2014/10/installing-yosemite-in-virtualbox.html).

-## References

-For too long I wanted to have a quick way to setup my own machine.
-Although there are several alternatives to do so, I choose to.

-Regardless, similar and projects that inspired me:

-* 1
-* 2
-* 3

 ## Contributing

 Feel free to contribute to this project with your own ideas and needs.